Mayra Flores

 Flores was born in Burgos, Tamaulipas, Mexico; her family moved to the United States when she was six years old before she gained citizenship at age 14.
 She graduated from San Benito High School and South Texas College.
 Before her congressional campaign, she worked as a respiratory therapist and as chair of Hispanic outreach for the Hidalgo County Republican Party.
 In June 2022, a special election in Texas's 34th congressional district was held after Democratic Representative Filemon Vela Jr. resigned.
 Flores won the election, defeating three other candidates.

 Flores lost her campaign for a full term in the November 2022 midterm elections to Democrat Vicente Gonzalez in the district that was redrawn that year.
+She then ran in 2024 for the same seat against Gonzalez and lost again.

 Early life and education

 Mayra Nohemi Flores was born on January 1, 1986, in Burgos, Tamaulipas, Mexico, to migrant farmworkers.
 Her family moved to the U.S. when she was six years old and she gained citizenship at 14.
 She graduated from San Benito High School in 2004.
 Her family often moved yearly throughout Texas during her childhood because of her and her parents' work picking cotton, which began in Memphis, Texas, when she was 13.
 She graduated from South Texas College in 2019.